dheiraaindustreispvtltd-dipl/WPulse/README.md

 	<a href="https://docs.frappe.io/hr/introduction">Documentation</a>
 </div>

-## Frappe HR
+## WorkPulse

-Frappe HR has everything you need to drive excellence within the company.
+WorkPulse has everything you need to drive excellence within the company.
 It's a complete HRMS solution with over 13 different modules right from Employee Management, Onboarding, Leaves, to Payroll, Taxation, and more!

+## Our Vision

+WorkPulse is being developed by Dheiraa Industries Pvt Ltd to deliver a modern, scalable, and easy-to-use workforce management platform built on the Frappe Framework.

+Our goal is to provide organizations with an integrated solution for employee management, attendance, payroll, recruitment, performance management, and workforce analytics while preserving the flexibility of open-source software.

 ## Motivation
-When Frappe team started growing in terms of size, we needed an open-source HR and Payroll software.
+When Workpulse team started growing in terms of size, we needed an open-source HR and Payroll software.
 We didn't find any "true" open-source HR software out there and so decided to build one ourselves.
-Initially, it was a set of modules within ERPNext but version 14 onwards, as the modules became more mature, Frappe HR was created as a separate product.
+Initially, it was a set of modules within ERPNext but version 14 onwards, as the modules became more mature, WorkPulse was created as a separate product.

 ## Key Features